timescale/promscale/README.md

 Also consider:

-4. [Configuring Grafana](https://docs.timescale.com/promscale/latest/visualize-data/grafana) to query and visualize traces from Promscale using a Jaeger and a PostgreSQL datasource.
+4. [Configure Grafana](https://docs.timescale.com/promscale/latest/visualize-data/grafana) to query and visualize traces from Promscale using a Jaeger and a PostgreSQL datasource.
 5. [Install the APM dashboards](https://docs.timescale.com/promscale/latest/visualize-data/apm-experience/) in Grafana.